Factoring in Your Child’s Best Interest for Custody Arrangements

 • The distance and cost of transportation between the parent’s homes.

-A Tazewell County child custody lawyer can help you navigate any other factors that the court might determine as relevant to your case.
+A Peoria County child custody lawyer can help you navigate any other factors that the court might determine as relevant to your case.
 Give us a call today so we can begin working on your case.

 Contact Our Experienced Illinois Firm